 Changes to Peach State Reserves

-Changes have been made to the PSR 401(k) and 457 Plans.
+Changes are periodically made to the PSR 401(k) and 457 Plans.
 These changes are a result of the federal SECURE Act, as well as PSR administrative decisions.

 Effective January 1, 2023: